knative/docs/docs/admin/eventing/broker-configuration.md

 # Configure Broker defaults

-Knative Eventing provides a `config-br-defaults` ConfigMap that contains the configuration settings that govern default broker creation.
+Knative Eventing provides a `config-br-defaults` ConfigMap that contains the configuration settings that govern default Broker creation.

 The default `config-br-defaults` ConfigMap is as follows: